contactlaplanque/UEJackAudioLink/UEJackAudioLink.md

 1. In Unreal Editor → Plugins → **New Plugin → Third-Party** → name it **UEJackAudioLink**.
 2. Commit generated boilerplate; push to repository.
-3. Spin up a local TeamCity project with a single build step that compiles the plugin (no tests yet).
+3. ✅ Set up TeamCity project that compiles and packages the plugin.
-4. Add an empty `Tests/` folder and placeholder Test target in `.uplugin` to pave the way for unit tests.
+4. Begin implementing core JACK audio integration.
 5. Draft `Docs/GettingStarted.md` explaining how to clone, set `UE_PATH`, and run the build.
 6. Sketch an Editor “Level Meter” tab (either Slate or ImGui) that will later subscribe to `FOnJackLevelsUpdated`.